nthpaul/alta-be/README.md

 - [x] Query based outfit generation (search for clothing & get recommendations)
 - [x] Suggestions based on an existing outfit (pair complementary items)
 - [x] Dynamic filters based on search results (brand, color, material, etc.)
+- [x] Basic query caching (caches responses on both the raw user query and the GPT generated query with a ttl of 600)

 ## Considerations for a full app:
 - [ ] User Authentication (accounts, session management)